|

 Mobile Apps

-On mobile, the pattern is similar: Acorns focuses on simple account management, while Robinhood emphasizes more powerful trading tools.
-One thing we liked about the Acorns app is the built-in educational content, which isn’t as visible on the website.
-During our review, we found articles and videos such as:
+Looking at the mobile experience, the pattern is similar: Acorns focuses on simple account management, while Robinhood emphasizes active trading.
+One thing we like about the Acorns app is the inclusion of educational content, which is not as visible on the website.
+In our review, we came across articles and videos such as:

 - What is emergency savings?

-- How to invest in Bitcoin (available at Acorns through crypto ETFs)
+- How to invest in Bitcoin (this is possible at Acorns through crypto ETFs)

 - What is investing in the stock market?